PatrickKish1/pulsetrade/README.md

    - Aggregated portfolio views for all managed accounts.
    - AI-assisted sub-account trading and management.

-3. **Integration with MT5**
+3. **User Types**

-   - Users can link their MT5 accounts for real-time trade synchronization.
+   - **Regular Users**: Beginner, intermediate, and pro traders leveraging AI and platform tools for trading.
-   - AI and manual trades executed on MT5 are reflected in the platform dashboard.
+   - **Trade Admins**: Manage sub-accounts, use AI to optimize multiple portfolios, and earn profit shares.

 4. **Blockchain Integration**

    - Smart contracts for profit sharing and virtual balance management.
-   - Decentralized wallet connectivity for secure transactions.
+   - Decentralized wallet connectivity with support for MetaMask and StarkNet's Argent Wallet.

 5. **Rich Analytics and Reporting**